Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 8) Ocean Park Beach & Watersports

-Cost: Varies from different
+Cost: Varies from different schools

 Duration: 1/2 - 1 Day